numpy/numpy/doc/source/reference/global_state.rst

 When working with very large arrays on modern Linux kernels, you can experience a significant speedup when transparent hugepage is enabled.
-This may always be the case or may use ``madvise`` option as seen by::
+The current system policy for transparent hugepages can be seen by::

     cat /sys/kernel/mm/transparent_hugepage/enabled

 on most kernels.
-When set to ``madvise`` NumPy will typically use enable hugepages for a performance boost.
+When set to ``madvise`` NumPy will typically use hugepages for a performance boost.
 This behaviour can be set through the environment variable::

     NUMPY_MADVISE_HUGEPAGE=0